Come-Here-And-Hug-Me/Come-Here-And-Hug-Me/README.md

 -sex: Genderfluid.

 -I am a minor artist !

+-My English is pretty bad!
+So you'll see me reply slowly or misspell a few words, lol.

 -My social media pages mainly contain content about games and fandom, along with my artwork.